ChiCubed/InformaticsNotes/chapter4.md

 ## Binary Heap

 One implementation of a priority queue.
 In particular a binary heap consists of a root node with two children, who may have children and so on; the children satisfy the heap invariant, which states that each of the children have a higher value than their parent; in the way it is implemented in the C++ STL, this becomes each of the children having a lower value than their parent.
-Binary heaps have `O(log N)` update and pop.
+Binary heaps have $$O(log N)$$ update and pop.

 This is already implemented in the C++ STL.
 Details on asymptotic time complexity can be found at [http://cppreference.com](http://cppreference.com).
 Please note the implemented heap is a max heap.
 It is often adviseable to use a priority queue: `#include <queue> ... priority_queue<int> q;` as custom comparator functions are easier to work with, along with the API being easier in general.